 The U.S. dollar is the official currency in Turks and Caicos.
 No need to need to spend time calculating currency conversions, or what to do with the spare pesos you find in your wallet when you return home.

 Punta Cana resorts are certainly a great choice for many vacationers.
 However, for those vacationers seeking a more intimate vacation experience with the added convenience of spending time in a destination that is faster to reach and where the US dollar is the official currency, why not consider a Turks and Caicos resort.

-One resort that widely appeals to couples and families is the beachfront Alexandra Resort.
+One resort that widely appeals to couples and families is the beachfront all-inclusive Alexandra Resort.
 This four star resort located on world famous Grace Bay beach offers spacious, air conditioned suites and studios furnished with large patios or balconies, fully equipped kitchens (kitchenettes in studios), laptop size safety deposit boxes, flat screen TV’s in living rooms and bedrooms, and washers and dryers in most one and two bedroom suites.